Who is Sue Day?

 Penrith is my home.
 I love this City!

-I am a passionate local, I will always work hard to ensure Penrith is the number one destination to live work and play.
+I am a Proud Passionate local, I will always work hard to ensure Penrith is the number one destination to live work and play.

-I will continually advocate to ensure that the Penrith Community is the number one priority for Council.
+I will continually advocate ensuring that the Penrith Community is the number one priority for Council.

 I’m a passionate member of the Penrith Community who will work hard to see improvements delivered by our Council.

-As a mother I’ve always been a strong advocate of the great work done by childcare groups because I know first hand the importance of good quality, cost effective childcare.
-For the past twelve years I’ve been a chairperson for the Tandara Childcare Centre, I’m a current Director on the Penrith City Council Children’s Services and have been on the Cooperative for the past 12 years.
+As a mother, I’ve always been a strong advocate of the great work done by childcare groups because I know first hand the importance of good quality, cost-effective childcare.
+For the past twelve years, I’ve been a chairperson for the Tandara Childcare Centre, I’m a current Deputy Chair on the Penrith City Council Children’s Services and have been on the Cooperative for the past 14 years.

 As my daughter got older I became an active member for the Jamison High School P&C. I am the Co-Chair for Jamison High’s Action Team Partnership.
 I am very proud of this collaboration with both the Teachers, Parents and the Community.
 It is our belief that it takes a village to raise a child, in 2016 one of our goals is to ensure that students who do not want to go to University have every opportunity to become work ready.
 The programs we run are aimed at getting local employers to help train and provide employment opportunities so our students can have the best opportunities in the workforce.